MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/pos-screen-layouts.md

 **Button properties**:  The user can configure the button properties by right-clicking the button and using the context menu.

-*Important:  Some button grid settings are only applicable to Enterprise POS (not Retail Moderns POS or Cloud POS)*
+*Important:  Some button grid settings are only applicable to Enterprise POS (not Retail Modern POS or Cloud POS)*

 ![Button grid button properties](../retail/media/Button-grid-button-properties.png)